by Mandy Green, Head Women’s Soccer Coach, University of South Dakota

-For you coach, once your to-do list is organized based on your goals and vision for your program, it becomes a map to guide you from morning to evening in the most effective and efficient way.
-This guide tells you what you have to do.
-It also helps you decide what is urgent and what is not, saving you a lot of time.
-Time that you might have otherwise wasted on less important busy-work that isn’t necessarily going to move your program forward.
+For you coach, this plan becomes a map to guide you from morning to evening in the most effective and efficient way.
+This guide tells you what you have to do and what is more or less important which will help save you a tremendous amount of time that you might have otherwise wasted on less important busy work that isn’t necessarily going to move your program forward.